-If you’re like most people you probably have a credit card or two you never use for one reason or another.
+If you’re like most people, you probably have a credit card or two you never use for one reason or another.
 Instead of closing the account, it’s actually best to leave it open.
-Because the average age of your open accounts make up 10% of your score, the longer your accounts are open, the better.
+Because the average age of your open accounts makes up 10% of your score, the longer your accounts are open, the better.

-An authorized user on a credit card account is a second person that is authorized to access and use the account.
-Once an authorized user is reported to the Credit Bureaus that account will be added to their credit history.
+An authorized user on a credit card account is a second person authorized to access and use the account.
+Once an authorized user is reported to the Credit Bureaus, that account will be added to their credit history.

 7. Dispute Your Negative Accounts

 You may be able to get late payments and collection accounts removed from your credit report by disputing them.
 Contact all three major credit reporting bureaus and dispute each account.

 When you file a dispute, the credit bureau will launch an investigation and has 30 days to validate the account, or it must be removed from your report by law.